rileygramlich/js-challenges/README.md

 - Instructor/student code alongs
 - In-lesson student exercises

 However, true learning doesn't take place until students practice what they've been taught.
-In fact, it's not uncommon for students to take 7 to 10 days of applying a particular concept before they are truely "comfortable" with it.
+In fact, it's not uncommon for students to take 7 to 10 days of applying a particular concept before they are truly "comfortable" with it.

 To provide practice in class, many lessons are followed with post-lesson labs.
 And of course, there's project week, where students often say they learn the most.

-To provide additional practice writing JavaScript functions to solve a specific task, you will be required to complete one code challenge per day.
+To provide additional practice writing JavaScript functions to solve a specific task, you will be required to complete one code challenge per day, excluding project weeks (4 weeks X 5 days/wk = 20 days of no code challenges).

 These code challenges are considered homework, and thus 80% of them must be completed in combination with other deliverable homework in order to receive a Certificate of Completion.